Nidish2/DataStructures/README.md

 # DataStructures

 Welcome to the **DataStructures** repository, a comprehensive collection of Java implementations covering fundamental data structures and their core operations.
+This repository not only focuses on manual implementations to deeply understand the core logic behind each structure but also showcases the use of built-in methods, classes, and interfaces for quick, efficient coding—making it ideal for cracking coding tests, interviews, and placements.
 Whether you’re brushing up on basics, preparing for interviews, or building a foundation for complex algorithms, this repo has you covered.

 ---